Ashmankevich/todo-list/README.md

 ### Environment

-The project is built using the parcel package
+The project is built using the parcel package.

 ### Other important information